gopi487krishna/proposal-gsoc-2020/README.md

 I have a considerable amount of knowledge in C++ and am quite comfortable working in C++ as C++ has been the daily driver for all my needs ( From last 2 years I have been working more on System Programming Projects than in others ).
 Also along with C++ I have good proficiency in languages such as C#, Visual Basic,  RUST, Java.

-**Reasons for Contributing to Boost Libraries**
+**Reason for Contributing to Boost Libraries**
+C++ is the best language that I have worked on till now and out of curiosity I wanted to know how the libraries and and new features were introduced in the C++ language.
+This is when i got introduc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODYyNjcwNzgwLC0yMjYwNjM0ODUsOTc4NT
-g1NTY0LC0xMDI1OTA5MTQ1LDQxOTA0NzY5NSwtMTAzNjE2NDgy
-LC00MDg3MjIyNSwxMzM4MDg1ODE1LC0xOTA1NTc2NzE4LDM1Mz
-UwNDMyMywtMTYwNDIxNzM3OSw1NjY3MjkxOTEsNzM5NjQyNTY4
-LDYxNzU1MTcyMCwtMTYzNDc2MTI1NV19
+eyJoaXN0b3J5IjpbMTMzMTk1MTcyNSw4NjI2NzA3ODAsLTIyNj
+A2MzQ4NSw5Nzg1ODU1NjQsLTEwMjU5MDkxNDUsNDE5MDQ3Njk1
+LC0xMDM2MTY0ODIsLTQwODcyMjI1LDEzMzgwODU4MTUsLTE5MD
+U1NzY3MTgsMzUzNTA0MzIzLC0xNjA0MjE3Mzc5LDU2NjcyOTE5
+MSw3Mzk2NDI1NjgsNjE3NTUxNzIwLC0xNjM0NzYxMjU1XX0=
 -->